Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

-Lemmas 27, \cite{KMel}, states that the set of parameters $P$ for which there exists a fundamental sequence of level $(2,1)$ and width $i$ and a certificate, consists of those $P$ for which there exists a generic family of certificates ({\em generic certificate}) and those for which all the certificates factor through a proper projective image of this fundamental sequence.
-Actually, Lemma 27 deals with certificates satisfying only properties (1)-(5), but the proof does not change if we add property (6) to the definition of a certificate.

-For a given value of $P$ the formula $\neg\Psi$ can be proved on level (2,1) and depth 1 if and only if the following conditions are satisfied. \begin{enumerate}
+For a given value $\bar P$ of $P$ the formula $\Theta$ can be proved on level 2 and depth 1 if and only if the following conditions are satisfied. \begin{enumerate}

-\item [(a)] There exist algebraic solutions for some $U_{i,coeff}=1$ corresponding to the terminal group of a fundamental sequence $V_{i,\rm fund}$ for a configuration group modulo $P$. \item [(b)] These solutions do not factor through the fundamental sequences that describe solutions from $V_{i,\rm fund}$ that do not satisfy one of the properties (1)-(6).
-There is a finite number of such fundamental sequences.
+\item [(a)] There exist algebraic solutions for some system of equations $U_{i,coeff}=1$ corresponding to the terminal group of a fundamental sequence $V_{i,\rm fund}$ for a configuration group modulo $P$. \item [(b)] These solutions do not factor through the fundamental sequences that describe solutions from $V_{i,\rm fund}$ that do not satisfy one of the properties (1)-(6).
+There is a finite number of such fundamental sequences, they are fundamental sequences corresponding to groups $Red_1,\ldots ,Red _k$, $F _{R(V_{3,m_s})}$, $RQ_1,\ldots ,RQ_m$ and $H_{surplus}$.
+Therefore $\bar P$ cannot be extended to algebraic solutions of equations corresponding to terminal groups of these fundamental sequences.

-\item [(c)] These solutions do not factor through the terminal groups of fundamental sequences of level (2,1) and greater depth derived from $V_{i,\rm fund}.$
+\item [(c)] These solutions do not factor through the terminal groups of fundamental sequences of level 2 and greater depth derived from $V_{i,\rm fund}.$